open-needs/open-needs.github.io/docs/open_needs_models.rst

 It does not contain any information about project/domain configuration.
 For this a :ref:`needs_container` must be used.

+So it acts mostly as a key-value store.

 Schema
 ~~~~~~
 :name: Need schema